Clachan

 See more about this pub on CAMRA's national web site

-First licensed in 1750, this grade II listed pub was rebuilt in 1898 and still retains many original fittings such as engraved glasswork, mirrors, servery mahogany, and ceiling Lincrusta panels.
-Called the Bricklayers Arms until 1887 and once owned by the family-run Liberty department store which had plans to use it as a storehouse but then sold it off.
-The ground floor bar is split level with a further room upstairs doubling as a restaurant and function room.
-Note the unusual raised snug at the rear with skylight and rails.
-The wide food menu includes click-and-collect and takeaway options.
-Clachan is a Scottish word for hamlet but it is not known what the connection was; mosaics at the entrances spell out the pub name.
+First licensed in 1750, this grade II listed pub was rebuilt in 1898 and is a good example of a late Victorian 'Gin Palace'.
+It still retains many original fittings such as engraved glasswork, mirrors, servery mahogany, and ceiling Lincrusta panels.
+It was named the Bricklayers Arms until 1887, and was once owned by the family-run Liberty department store nearby which had plans to use it as a storehouse but then sold it off.